factorio

 World map

-Then I changed the outpost station to send a signal on the rail network when it needs a train (e.g. W: 1 for the wall resupply train).
-I also changed the train stop to check for that signal locally to enable/disable the stop in sync with the request signal (W == 1).
-I made sure to use a different color wire for the train stop and the rail network so that all stations did not enable when any of them did.
+Then, I changed the outpost station to send a signal on the rail network when it needs a train (e.g., W: 1 for the wall resupply train).
+I also changed the train stop to check for that signal locally and enable/disable the stop in sync with the request signal (W == 1).
+I made sure to use a different color wire for the train stop and the rail network so that all stations didn’t enable when any one of them did.

 Unloader signal

-Finally a dummy station is setup back at base to activate only when there were no train requests (W == 0).
+Finally, I set up a dummy station back at base to activate only when there were no train requests (W == 0).

 Dummy station